 1968 Attended a rally for candidate Richard Nixon at the Miller Outdoor Theater in Houston’s Herman Park.
 Nixon gave a speech saying “we need to get people off the welfare rolls onto the payrolls”.
 And then flashed his characteristic V sign with arms upraised and waded into the crowd.

-1972 Joined Houston Young Adult Republican Club after receiving a flyer on his car.
+1972 Joined Houston Young Adult Republican Club after receiving a flyer on his car at his apartment.
 Was one of the more conservative members of the club.
 At the time many believed that Steve Munisteri belonging to Young Americans for Freedom was too right wing.
 Vern believed otherwise.
-Steve Munisteri today is the very effective chairman of the Republican Party of Texas.
-Vern attended ALL Republican Party of Texas conventions except one to the present day.
+Steve Munisteri earlier was the very effective chairman of the Republican Party of Texas, and later served in the Trump White House.
+Vern since 1972 has attended ALL Republican Party of Texas conventions except two.
 Usually as a state delegate.
-And studied politics and worked on campaigns of every type for forty-two years to the present day.
+He studied politics and worked on campaigns of every type for fifty years to the present day.

 1976 Met Ronald Reagan and supported Reagan over Ford.